Delicious Meatball Kofta Curry

 Coconut gravy

 - In a pan or cast-iron skillet, sauté onions in oil until translucent.
-Add ginger and garlic.
+Then, add ginger and garlic.
 Cook for another 30 seconds.

 - Next, add the tomato paste, followed by the curry powder.
-Saute another 2 minutes adding the coconut cream in two batches to prevent the spices from burning.
+Sauté for another 2 minutes, adding the coconut cream in two batches to prevent the spices from burning.

-Pro tip - When cooking spices you want to cook on low heat with a little liquid to prevent them from burning.
+Pro tip – When cooking spices, you want to cook them on low heat with a little liquid to prevent them from burning.

 - Next, add the curry leaves, bay leaves, and garam masala, and season with salt and pepper.
 Then, add the chicken broth and bring it to a boil.